Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 With no annotations, the description carries full burden.
-It discloses that only resolved links are counted and mentions the default limit and hard cap.
-However, it does not specify permissions, rate limits, or that the tool is read-only (though implied).
-The behavioral disclosure is adequate but not comprehensive.
+It discloses that only resolved links are counted (dangling references excluded) and mentions the limit with a hard cap.
+Additional details like sorting or pagination would improve transparency.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.